 - Synopsis / Proposal saved as ‘Proposal / Synopsis, Title, Name’.

 - Arial, 12 point font, double spaced with numbered pages.

 - Please do not include headers, footers, clip art, word art or coloured pages and letters.
 (These can do horrible things to our e-readers!)

 We will respond to every submission, whether we wish to represent you or not.
 If we do not wish to represent you, we will always include some useful feedback and our reasoning as to why, and some advice on what to do next.

 We do ask that you are considerate and do not submit to us just so that you can get feedback on your work.
 This is not the best use of our time and means that we don’t get back to other writers as quickly.

-You are always welcome to resubmit your work to us as many times as you would like, via the submission forms on our website.
-There is no limit, and we do not reject something just because we have seen an earlier version of it.
+You are always welcome to resubmit your work to us, via the submission forms on our website.
+We do not reject something just because we have seen an earlier version of it.
 We completely understand that writing is a process and that, after reworking and redrafting, a piece can look entirely different or have improved greatly.
-All we ask is that, when resubmitting to us, you have taken the time to work on your manuscript, so that we are able to give you fresh feedback that you will find helpful, or even ask to call in your full manuscript.
+All we ask is that, when resubmitting to us, you have taken the time to work on your manuscript in light of our previous feedback, so that we are able to give you fresh feedback that you will find helpful, or even ask to call in your full manuscript.